parthibdebnath/linux4dedede/README.md

 ## Misc:
 ### Booting into ChromeOS again:
 Reminder that this is a liveboot that doesn't touch internal storage by default.
 Power off from Linux and unplug USB.
-Then, power on and press **esc+refresh+power** to powerwash and exit recovery into normal mode.
+Then, power on and press **enter** on the confirm return to secure mode screen.
-To go back to Linux, follow steps on second quickstart section.
+If you end up on recovery now, press **esc+refresh+power** and your device should work as normal on ChromeOS To go back to Linux, follow steps on second quickstart section.

 ### Bluetooth: